officialgazette/publication-configurator/README.md

 ![Screenshot terms db](https://amtsblattportal.ch/static/media/screenshot_terms_db.PNG)

 The created/edited JSON file must then be loaded into the publication types server, see Repository [here](https://github.com/officialgazette/publication-configurator-server)).
 Note: For security reasons, there is no connection between the publication type configurator tools and the publication type server.
 The created/edited JSON files are added manually to the productive server environment.
+The JSON files are stored in the browser cache only.

 >[!TIP]
 > To try out the configuration tools, we recommend using the sample JSON files from the standards repository and load them into the online publication type configurator at the following URLs: